codam-coding-college/MLX42/docs/Hooks.md

 # Hooks in MLX42

 Hooks allow you to add your own functions to the main loop execution of the program, aka these functions get executed every frame.
-They also serve to intercept certain key presses such as scrolling or pressing enter.
+They also serve to intercept certain keypresses such as scrolling or pressing enter.

 Only one hook can be set at a time!
 You cannot attach/have multiple hooks for specialized hooks.
 You can however have multiple generic hooks.